itsaboutcode/iOS-SDK/README.md

 ```

 The delegate for the service you are requesting authorization from should
-adhere to the `SinglySessionDelegate` protocol.
+adhere to the `SinglyServiceDelegate` protocol.
 These methods will be called
 after the authorization request has completed:

 ```objective-c